kathyCommits/BRE-Prototype/README.md

 ## To Do ✏️

-- Add Rule Button
+- Validation Layer
-- Delete Rule Button
+- Conditions and Dependencies (If-then conditions --> If age>65, then salary>65000)
-- ..?
+- ...?